Principal | Mary Woods

 Year 0 & 1, 2| Christine Croskery

 Hi.
-My name is Christine Croskery and I have had the privilege of teaching at Matahui School for the last 22 years!
+My name is Christine Croskery and I have had the privilege of teaching at Matahui School for the last 28 years!
 It’s been a family affair for us, with my 2 children, Eve and Niko, both spending all their primary years at Matahui and my husband James very involved, especially in the wonderful camps throughout, and now attending to the maintenance of the school.
 So as a parent and a teacher I can vouch that Matahui is a place where very special memories are made!
 It’s a very creative and exciting place to be and I enjoy that every day is different.
 I love the hands-on approach and the warm family environment.
+I am now enjoying team teaching with Donna McDonald.

 Year 0 & 1, 2| Donna McDonald

 Hi.
 My name is Donna McDonald.
-I joined the staff here at Matahui School in May this year (2018) to team teach with Christine Croskery.
-I am wife to Fin McDonald and mum to Ella who is four and Louis who is two.
+I joined the staff here at Matahui School in May 2018 to team teach with Christine Croskery.
+I enjoy being a mum to Ella who is four and Louis who is two.
 We live on a beautiful property right here in Katikati.
 We love growing all our own produce and have started our own blueberry, strawberry and raspberry farm.
-Prior to teaching at Matahui, I started and sold my own florist business and prior to this, I taught in a wonderful school in Tokoroa for four years.
+Prior to teaching at Matahui, I taught at a wonderful school in Tokoroa for four years.

-I believe Matahui is a safe, warm and inclusive family environment.
-The staff at Matahui work well as a team and with parents to met children’s individual needs.
+Matahui is a safe, warm and inclusive family environment.
+The staff at Matahui work well as a team to met children’s individual needs.
 The small class sizes are wonderful, and I thoroughly enjoy working along Christine in creating a coherent, warm and engaging learning environment.

 Year 3 & 4 | Elaine Garrett